Glockx/RUnusedAssetCleaner/readme.md

 ## Features

 - Find Unused Image Asset Recursively with [ripgrep](https://link-url-here.org)
-  - ripgrep will respect gitignore rules and automatically skip hidden files/directories and binary files.
+  - ripgrep will respect gitignore rules and automatically skip hidden files/directories and binary files,
-- Save Search Result As JSON File To The Desktop (Enabled By Default): -s
+- Save Search Result As JSON File To The Desktop (Enabled By Default),
-- Delete Unused Image Assets: -d
+- Delete Unused Image Assets,
 - Show Total Size Of The Unused Assets.

 ## Command Reference